Playing by the rules

 All financial dealers are registered with the Vanuatu Financial Intelligence Unit (VFIU), which requires them to appoint an AML/CTF compliance officer.

-Among other obligations, they must establish risk-based systems and controls, carry out customer due diligence, keep good records, conduct regular staff training on AML/CTF issues, establish adequate measures for correspondent banking, and submit reports of transactions using VFIU-prescribed forms.
+Among other obligations, they must establish risk-based systems and controls, carry out customer due diligence, keep good records, conduct regular staff training on AML/CFT issues, establish adequate measures for correspondent banking, and submit reports of transactions using VFIU-prescribed forms.

 7. Financial reports and audited statements